Scarlets handed Champions Cup win over Toulon after virus pull-out - RFI

 On Friday, less than two hours before kick-off, the three-time winners refused to play the match at Parc y Scarlets after claiming Covid-19 "sanitary conditions were not met".

-A member of the hosts' squad tested positive for the illness after last Saturday's trip to Bath and the player was put in self-isolation and was not picked for the meeting with Toulon.
+A member of the hosts' squad tested positive for the virus after last Saturday's trip to Bath and the player was put in self-isolation and was not picked for the meeting with Toulon.

 Tournament organisers European Professional Club Rugby (EPCR) said the Top 14 side had refused the chance to play the match later in the weekend.